Softpanorama

 2000:

-Operating systems history reveals that the role of Microsoft as an innovator in OS design was/is minimal, but does exists.
+Operating systems history reveals that the role of Microsoft as an innovator in OS design was/is minimal, but does exist.
 Of course Microsoft proved to be mostly great player in popularizing of somebody else (ripe for commercialization) concepts, but still it has several contributions of its own.
 Moreover few people now know that Microsoft developed one of the influential Unix early Unix flavors (Xenix) and in late 80th and early 90th greatly contributed to the diversity and low prices of the software on Unix as well as the creation of such projects as FreeBSD and, especially, Linux.
 Xenix was the most democratic Unix of the time and the only decent Unix implementation that run even on PC 286 reasonably well.
 Paradoxically when Linux for ideological reasons became a flagship of the anti-Microsoft movement it was IBM (previous incarnation of the computer Satan ;-) who served as Linux main backer.

 From the links below one it's also quite clear that Linux is not an innovative OS as many proponents of open source claim, but can be considered as a rather conservative reimplementation on traditional System V Unix.